Feel like reading the whole blog?

 What is IGF-1 LR3?

-IGF-1 LR3, also known as Long-Arg3-IGF-I, is a synthetic analog of Insulin-like Growth Factor 1 (IGF-1).
-It has a similar structure to IGF-1 but with a much lower affinity for IGF-binding proteins compared to native IGFs-I and -II.
-This means that it binds less readily to these proteins, which can influence its biological activity [1].
+IGF-1 LR3, Long-Arg3-IGF-I, is an Insulin-like Growth Factor 1 (IGF-1), synthetically created.
+It’s shaped somewhat like IGF-1 but is much less active for IGF-binding proteins than native IGFs-I and -II.
+This implies that it binds less to these proteins and can influence its biological activity [1].

-However, it's important to note that while IGF-1 LR3 shares similarities with IGF-1, it is not identical and may have different effects in the body.
-As such, it should be used with caution and under appropriate supervision.
+But to be clear, while IGF-1 LR3 is similar to IGF-1, it is not the same, so it could act differently in the body.
+As such, it needs to be handled with care and under supervision.

 Benefits of IGF-1 LR3 for Muscle Building

-IGF-1 LR3 may be able to stimulate muscle growth and prevent muscle wasting.
-It activates the IGF1R/IRS1/PI3K/Akt pathway, which induces skeletal muscle hypertrophy [2].
-A study showed that IGF-1 LR3 increased the phosphorylation of AKT1, a key effector of IGF-1 signalling, promoting muscle differentiation [3].
+It’s possible that IGF-1 LR3 can activate muscle growth and reverse muscle degeneration.
+It enacts the IGF1R/IRS1/PI3K/Akt cascade leading to skeletal muscle hypertrophy [2].
+A study showed that IGF-1 LR3 phosphorylated AKT1, an IGF-1 signalling mechanism, promotes the differentiation of muscles [3].

-IGF-1 LR3 also has the potential to enhance muscle repair.
-It increases the proliferative capacity of MSCs, which are crucial for muscle repair and regeneration [3].
-Moreover, IGF-1 LR3 can potentially inhibit muscle proteolysis (breakdown), thus preserving muscle protein content and mass [4].
+IGF-1 LR3 could even repair muscles.
+It increases MSC proliferative potential for muscle repair and regeneration [3].
+IGF-1 LR3 may also block muscle proteolysis (shrinkage), which preserves muscle protein and weight [4].

 Risks of IGF-1 LR3 for Muscle Building

 Another risk is hypoglycemia or low blood sugar.
-IGF-1 has insulin-like effects, which can lower blood sugar levels, potentially leading to hypoglycemia if not properly managed [4].
+IGF-1 is insulin-like and will make the blood sugar drop; if uncontrolled, it might cause hypoglycemia [4].

-Lastly, while IGF-1 LR3 can promote muscle growth, it may not necessarily lead to increased strength.
-One study found that while muscle mass increased, muscle strength did not improve correspondingly [6].
+Lastly, while IGF-1 LR3 can promote muscle growth this may not necessarily increase strength.
+In fact, one study found that muscle mass rose, but muscle strength declined in parallel [6].

 What evidence is there for IGF-1 LR3 for fat loss?